starburstaudio/website/server/store/README.md

 This server hosts - and provides the API to - the store.
 It requires having set up a local database.
-Set your environment variables accordingly to have it properly connected to your local database server.
+Set your environment variables accordingly to have it properly connected to your local database server. `.env` files are automatically ignored by git in this directory so you can add your own one safely.
+The same goes for asset data that you may populate your instance of the server with.

 This project was generated with [`@vendure/create`](https://github.com/vendure-ecommerce/vendure/tree/master/packages/create).